The Right Use of Power Institute (RUPI) is a global force, guiding people to utilize their power with awareness, wisdom, compassion and skill.

 Ki is a current student at Naropa University in the school of Counseling Psychology, earning her master’s degree in Contemplative Psychotherapy and Buddhist Psychology.
 At Naropa, Ki is the Community Repair & Support Team (CReST) & Restorative Community Assistant, where she helps in the training and facilitation of restorative processes with members of the Naropa community.

-Ki’s path to “power with heart” began at the start of her professional career in 2008, when she was working with children in psychiatric crisis, where she trained extensively in Dr. Ross Greene’s Collaborative Problem Solving model.
+Ki’s path to “power with heart” began at the start of her professional career in 2008, when she was working with children in psychiatric crisis.
+During this period, she trained extensively in Dr. Ross Greene’s Collaborative Problem Solving model.
 The use of this model in a high acuity setting developed in her a deep understanding that truly, “kids do well if they can.”
 Ki’s journey deepened in 2016, when she began studying Nonviolent Communication with trainer Kathy Marchant.
 Ki could see that training others in the language of feelings and needs was a powerful tool for healing and change, and realized this would become her life’s work.
-She began teaching NVC at the Portland Insight Meditation Center with Co-Faclitator Doyle Banks in 2017.
+She began teaching NVC at the Portland Insight Meditation Center with Co-Facilitator Doyle Banks in 2017.

 In 2019, Ki encountered the Right Use of Power in a workshop on her very first day at Naropa, and she knew it was a critical missing piece to the puzzle of compassionate, skillful communication.
 She now teaches an ever-evolving Decolonized NVC course entitled “Language for the Open-Hearted Warrior,” informed by the integration of these two powerful tools.

-Ki is grateful to have ongoing mentorship and support from others in this work as she walks the path of the compassionate and wise “open-hearted warrior,” humbling knowing the journey is never complete.
+Ki is grateful to have ongoing mentorship and support from others in this work as she walks the path of the compassionate and wise “Open-Hearted Warrior,” humbly knowing the journey is never complete.

 Our Board of Directors